jcsargis00/NFT-Research/README.md

 https://github.com/jcsargis00/NFT-Research
 #
-Takes in data from the provisional database
-Outputs label for input data, plots and graphs for dashboard.
+Storage of multiple tables from the NFT Research database Outputs label for input data, plots and graphs for dashboard.

 Summary and Followup Questions: